ltnghia/ltnghia.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+Welcome to my homepage!
+I am a  senior researcher and lecturer at University of Science's Software Engineering Laboratory and Faculty of Information Technology.

+I received my B.Sc (Honors Program), M.Sc, Ph.D in Computer of Science at University of Science, John Von Neumann Institute, and National Institute of Informatics in 2012, 2014, and 2018 respectively.

+My research interests are Computer Vision and Applied Deep Learning.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.